spencer-shadley/completed-class/20-state/activities/02-Stu_useState/README.md

 - If you created a new React app, you will need to add the Bootstrap link to `index.html`.

-- Start the application in dev mode by running `npm start` in your terminal.
+- Start the application in dev mode by running `npm run watch` in your terminal.

 - Open your browser to [localhost:3000](http://localhost:3000) and study the rendered application.